hneth/unikn/README.md

 ### Extending and creating color palettes

-The `mi()` function provides color gradients based on given colors or color palettes.
+The `seecol` function provides color gradients based on given colors or color palettes.
 This serves 2 main functions:

 1. Extending existing color palettes (to arbitrary lengths):